- May 21, 2015

 D3DGear is a high-performance game recording and live streaming software for PC games using DirectX 8/9/10/11/12, OpenGL, and Mantle.
 It can record and stream gameplay to HD without impacting performance or requiring high upload speeds, and allows for custom movie resolutions and FPS display.
 Stream directly to Twitch.tv, YouTube, or other sites with ease.

-- The software has not received updates in over two years, leading to compatibility issues with newer games and operating systems.
+- The software has not received updates in over two years, leading to compatibility issues with some games.

 “This is a no-nonsense game recording software that allows users to seamlessly record their gameplay videos without expecting any lags in the game.”